 They spent the first night at Tony Ranch in Haunted Canyon, camping out under the stars and cooking over an open campfire near the old cabin.
 The next day they met some Forest Ranger friends working in Bull Basin and camped with them for the evening.
 They continued over to Kennedy Ranch where the Miles Ranch Trailhead is now located and visited for a few days with rancher Jack Kennedy and his wife, Frances.
 The trip home was a long day in the saddle.
 They rode southwest from Kennedy Ranch, up Rock Creek, across the divide and down into Whitford Canyon and over to Superior.

 Phyllis was born on October 10, 1926 in Globe, Arizona and grew up there.
-In 1944 she began her training at Good Samaritan Hospital in Phoenix and received her RN diploma.
-That was
+She is a retired registered nurse.
+In 1944 she began her training at Good Samaritan Hospital in Phoenix and